deepsquare-io/workflow-catalog/workflows/neko/README.md

    hyper-cmd-util-keygen --gen_seed
    ```

-3. Edit the job and replace the seed.
+3. Edit `job.neko.holepunch.yaml` and replace the seed.

-4. Submit the job with the DeepSquare Portal or CLI.
+4. Submit `job.neko.holepunch.yaml` with the DeepSquare Portal or CLI.
 An address will be given in the logs.

 5. Open the client proxy by using the address: